josokw/SudokuSolver/README.md

 # Sudoku solver

 Console application implemented in C++.
 The initial code was developed in C++98.
-It is now refactored to C++11.
+It is now refactored to C++14.

-Sudoku grid (order 3) contains 9 x 9 cells.
+A Sudoku grid (order 3) contains 9 x 9 cells.
 Cell groups: rows (9 x 9), columns (9 x 9) and blocks (9 x 3x3).
+A Sudoku puzzle contains a partially completed row-column grid of prescribed set of 9 distinct symbols.
+Each cell group should be filled by exactly one of each element of the prescibed symbols.
+Every Sudoku puzzle should have only one unique solution (proper Sudoku puzzle).

-These groups are implemented by STL std::sets.
+These Sudoku cell groups are implemented by using the C++ STL std::sets.
-Goal: solve Sudoku puzzles using set operations.
+For solving we use set operations in different solving startegies.

+It is proved (2012) that the minimum number of clues in any (9 x 9) proper Sudoku puzzle is 17.

-Solving strategies:
+Implemented solving strategies:

 - Naked singles
 - Hidden singles
 - Naked pairs
-- Brute force recursive
+- Brute force recursive backtracking

 ## Input format